-If the Tulsa Police Department is contacted about criminal activity occurring off-campus involving a member of the Oklahoma State University Center for Health Sciences community, the Tulsa Police Department may notify the Oklahoma State University Center for Health Sciences Police Department.
+If the Tulsa Police Department, the Tahlequah Police Department or the CN Marshal is contacted about criminal activity occurring off-campus involving a member of the Oklahoma State University Center for Health Sciences community, the Tulsa Police Department, the Tahlequah Police Department or the CN Marshal may notify the Oklahoma State University Center for Health Sciences Police Department.
 However, there is no official policy requiring such notification.
-Individuals in these cases may be subject to arrest by Tulsa Police Department and subject to Oklahoma State University Center for Health Sciences judicial proceedings through the Office of Student Affairs.
+Individuals in these cases may be subject to arrest by Tulsa Police Department, the Tahlequah Police Department or the CN Marshal and subject to Oklahoma State University Center for Health Sciences for Student Affairs.
 The Oklahoma State University Center for Health Sciences has no officially recognized student organizations with off-campus locations.